nrdvana/userp/doc/protocol.md

 The main purpose of a choice type is to reduce the size of the type-selector, but it can also help constrain data for application purposes, or provide data compression by pre-defining common values.
-It can also be used to declare non-integer symbolic enums or subsets of enums.
+It can also be used to declare symbolic enumerations.

   * `options` - an array of the Choice's options